aliciapaz/ruby_bot/README.md

 ### Install

+#### Clone the repository
+- Click on the "code" button above in this page and copy the link of the repository
-- Open a terminal (CTRL + ALT + T) and clone the repository of the project
+- Open a terminal (CTRL + ALT + T), type `git clone` and paste the link you copied in the previous step, then hit Enter
-- `cd` to the cloned repository
+- Go to the cloned repository using `cd` command

+#### Setup
+- Run `bundle install` to install the required gems in your computer
-- type `fritz` to run the executable file
+- From within the directory of the project, type `fritz` to run the exectuable file and hit Enter

 ### Usage